-- → Strengthening the village character: the growth would appear as an incremental, organic change in keeping with the village character (as opposed to larger urban estate style development) - → Reinforcing the compact form of village: the site would not greatly extend the village beyond the existing limit of development or breach significant boundaries - → Retaining green spaces and key views: the site is not an important green space, and its development would not result in the loss of an important view from a public area / highway to the wider countryside - → Promoting a walkable village: most of the main amenities (shop, school, hall / playing fields and Motcombe Meadows), are within 800m walking distance of the site entrance, and the pedestrian routes would or could be made safe - → Minimising the risk of traffic accidents: the traffic that would be generated by the site is not likely to create or exacerbate traffic problems, based on the location and likely access - → Promoting a working environment: the development is likely to be well served by mobile and broadband coverage to allow working from home, taking into account current and planned availability
+- → Strengthening the village character: the growth would appear as an incremental, organic change in keeping with the village character (as opposed to larger urban estate style development) - → Reinforcing the compact form of village: the site would not greatly extend the village beyond the existing limit of development or breach significant boundaries - → Retaining green spaces and key views: the site is not an important green space, and its development would not result in the loss of an important view from a public area / highway to the wider countryside - → Promoting a walkable village: most of the main amenities (shop, school, hall / playing fields and Motcombe Meadows), are within 800m walking distance of the site entrance, and the pedestrian routes would or could be made safe - → Minimising the risk of traffic accidents: the traffic that would be generated by the site is not likely to create or exacerbate traffic problems, based on the location and likely access

+→ Promoting a working environment: the development is likely to be well served by mobile and broadband coverage to allow working from home, taking into account current and planned availability

 4.11 The sites that appeared to score generally well against these objectives were made the focus of the options stage consultation (with checks also carried out to ask if any rejected options should be reconsidered).
 This helped identify the sites that were considered to be more suitable for development than others, and potential issues that may have been overlooked.
 One of these sites was Shorts Green Farm, where an outline planning application had been submitted for its development in January 2018.
-This triggered further detailed investigation on flood risk associated with that site, and although it may be possible to mitigate the risk by including measures to control the holding and dispersal of surface water, the fact remained that a significant part of the site is within a flood risk area and Government quidance is clear that development in such locations should be avoided where alternative sites at lesser risk are available.
+This triggered further detailed investigation on flood risk associated with that site, and although it may be possible to mitigate the risk by including measures to control the holding and dispersal of surface water, the fact remained that a significant part of the site is within a flood risk area and Government guidance is clear that development in such locations should be avoided where alternative sites at lesser risk are available.
 For that reason, the site has been excluded from this Plan, and it is unlikely that the outline application will be approved.
-If approval were to be given, the Parish Council would consider the implications of the decision on this Neighbourhood Plan.